-Each summer, a number of undergraduates from Brown work at labs at the MBL or at Brown-MBL field sites.
-In the summer of 2012, nine Brown undergraduates are working in various capacities in MBL labs or field sites.
+Each summer, a number of undergraduates from Brown University work at labs at the MBL or at Brown-MBL field sites.
+In the summer of 2014, five undergraduates are working in various capacities with MBL research staff.

-Norian Caporale-Berkowitz, another 2011 Beckman Scholar, has returned to David Mark-Welch’s lab to continue his research on genomic modifications in bdelloid rotifers caused by desiccation and how these animals might eliminate harmful mutations in the absence of sexual reproduction.
+Norian Caporale-Berkowitz, another 2011 Beckman Scholar, returned to David Mark-Welch’s lab to continue his research on genomic modifications in bdelloid rotifers caused by desiccation and how these animals might eliminate harmful mutations in the absence of sexual reproduction.

 Jehane Samaha and Elisabeth Ward received UTRA Fellowships from Brown and Emma Dixon was a returning (2011) Beckman Scholar.
 Jehane, Elisabeth and Emma were working with Christopher Neill on a project entitled, ‘The Ecological Homogenization of Urban America’.
 They sampled species diversity, vegetation structure and carbon levels in Boston suburban ecosystems.